Conditions of Hire

 9. Advertisement and Signs

-Where an event is taking place in the University, University College Cork expressly prohibits any organisation from inferring in any advertisement or otherwise that the event is organised by the University.
-The event organiser shall be permitted to advertise the venue of the event at the University; however, any other use of the University's name, symbol, trademark or logo is strictly prohibited..
+Where an event is taking place in the University, University College Cork expressly prohibits any organisation from inferring in any advertisement or otherwise that the event is organised or endorsed in any way by the University.
+The event organiser shall be permitted to use the name of the University solely in the context of stating the venue of the event.
+Any other use of the University’s name, symbol, trademark or logo is strictly prohibited.

 10. Start and End Times of Events